Updated June 29, 2023

 - Can work with incomplete information once trained.

-- Have ability of fault tolerance.
+- Have the ability to fault tolerance.

-- Have a distributed memory
+- Have a distributed memory.

 - Can make machine learning.